webhubworks/craft-flare/README.md

         cd /path/to/project

-2. Then tell Composer to load the plugin.
+2. Then tell Composer to load the plugin and install it:

+        composer require "webhubworks/craft-flare" -w && php craft plugin/install craft-flare

+        # or with DDEV
-        composer require webhubworks/craft-flare
+        ddev composer require "webhubworks/craft-flare" -w && ddev craft plugin/install craft-flare

-3. Install and enable the plugin:

-        ./craft plugin/install craft-flare && ./craft plugin/enable craft-flare

-   OR: In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft Flare.

 ## Configuration